aircss/aircss.github.io/content/typography/line-length.rst

 #####################

 :slug: measure
+:icon: measure.svg
+:summary: Overly long lines are a common problem, shorter lines will make a big
+    difference in the legibility and professionalism of your layout.

 Measure or line length is the distance between the left and right edges of a text block.